HalosGhost/gol/README.md

 ## Features

-* Runs at full terminal size
+* Runs at full terminal size (behaves reasonably well up to at least 1.5m cells on recent-ish hardware)
-* Randomly seeds the universe with life
+* Can randomly seed the universe with life (with a configurable rate!)
 * Restarts the simulation with a new random board on `SIGHUP`
 * Cleanly exits on `SIGINT` or `q`
 * Allows modulation of the pause between ticks